 instrumentation backend is activated, Dune will implicitly add the relevant

-At the moment, it is not possible to instrument code that is preprocessed via an action preprocessors.
+At the moment, it isn’t possible to instrument code that’s preprocessed via an action preprocessors.
 As these preprocessors are quite rare nowadays, there is no plan to add support for them in the future.

 Activating an instrumentation backend can be done via the command line or the

 Via the command line, it is done as follows: